Fios-Quest/YouTube-Scripts/src/space/builder.md

 If you really liked the video, you can become a member of the channel or join the Patreon, see the description for more.

-Next time we're we're getting wild.
+Next time we're getting wild.

-I'm going to explain the Monad pattern BUT without using any of the scary words that are genuinely helpful if you're super into category theory but terrifying if you just want to understand what is actually a super useful pattern.
+I'm going to explain the Monad pattern BUT without using any of the scary words that are genuinely helpful if you're super into category theory...

+but terrifying if you just want to understand what is actually a super useful pattern.

-If you want to join me upsetting a load of Haskell engineers, I hope I'll see you then.
+If you want to join me potentially upsetting all the Haskell engineers, I hope I'll see you then.